Kruk2/jasna/README.md

 JAV model restoration tool inspired (and in some places based on) by [Lada](https://codeberg.org/ladaapp/lada).\
 Restoration model (mosaic_restoration_1.2) used in Jasna was trained by ladaapp (the lada author).

-Features new mosaic detection model & GPU only pipeline & TVAI support & simple GUI.\
+Features new mosaic detection model & **super fast GPU only pipeline** & TVAI support & simple GUI.\
 Check benchmarks and usage below.
 ![slop_gui](https://github.com/user-attachments/assets/ae5d9b73-ea22-4263-8203-0ff89bbbcc51)